Current Yield Curve and Recent Shifts: The short-end of the yield curve has moved up as the Fed commenced its interest rate normalization program.

 Interest rates peaked during 1981 with interest rates across the yield curve in the 14 to 16% range and inverted (short-end higher than long-end).

 This is on the other end of the spectrum from the recent lows where the yield curve in 2008 contained interest rates from 0 to 2%.
-10-year Treasuries are back to 2008 levels reflecting heightened caution and uncertainty.
+10-year Treasuries are below 2008 levels by nearly 90 bps reflecting heightened caution and uncertainty.

 Interest Rate and Yield Curve Spread Trends: